pbradleylab/PanSweep/Readme.md

 The package is designed to run two parts separately, 1. an analysis of the MIDAS2 output, and 2. the Shiny visualization of the results.
 The analysis should be run on a HPC cluster or a workstation with sufficient RAM, while the visualization can be run on personal computers.

 The analysis and results evaluation are fully described in [the PanSweep manuscript](https://www.biorxiv.org/content/10.1101/2024.10.11.617902v1).
+Code to generate figures is available in the repositories https://github.com/pbradleylab/Updated_PanSweep_Figure_Code and https://github.com/pbradleylab/cirrhosis-pansweep/.

 # Installing PanSweep Package